Evanston Park

 An assessment of population growth drivers in Evanston Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, the Evanston Park statistical area (Lv2) is forecasted to experience a significant population increase in the top quartile of statistical areas across the nation.
-Based on aggregated SA2-level projections, the area is expected to increase by 1,886 persons to reach a total population of around 6,767 people by 2041, reflecting a gain of approximately 33.7% in total over the 17-year period.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+By 2041, Evanston Park is expected to increase by 1,891 persons based on aggregated SA2-level projections, reflecting a gain of 34.0% in total over the 17 years.

 Frequently Asked Questions - Population